XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 As described in issue [#3866](https://github.com/ripple/rippled/issues/3866#issue-919201191), the size of a [RippleState](https://xrpl.org/ripplestate.html#ripplestate) object is anywhere from 202 to 218 bytes plus a minimum of 32 bytes for object owner tracking.
 In addition, each trustline actually requires entries in both participant's Owner Directories, among other bytes.

+This section attempts to catalog expected size, in bytes, for both Trustlines and CFTs, in an effort to predict expected space savings.

 **Required Fields**

 |        FIELD NAME | SIZE (BITS) | SIZE (BYTES) | NOTE                                                                                                                                |